#carcelpeople - Mimi Xu

 How did you grow up?

 Traveled a lot with my parents as an only child and lived in Paris, Shanghai & Copenhagen, Sydney and back to Paris and currently in London.

 How did you get to where you are today?

 My father Albert Xu is a Paris based acoustic architect which means his job is to design spaces within a musical context.
-In my early childhood, he was then collaborating with French composer Pierre Boulez at IRCAM (French institute for science about music and sound and avant garde electro-acoustical art music) and I was force-fed few years of classical and “musique concrète” concerts twice a week.
-It was absolute hell for a 5 years old.
+In my early childhood, he was then collaborating with French composer Pierre Boulez at IRCAM (French institute for science about music and sound and avant-garde electro-acoustical art music) and I was force-fed few years of classical and “musique concrète” concerts twice a week.
+It was absolute hell for 5-year-old.
 I was not allowed to fall asleep in case I started snoring.
 To stay awake I had to use my imagination with my eyes wide open…